 Once inside the aedicule, you crouch through a low doorway, three or four at a time, into a cramped space with another stone slab (smaller than the Stone of Anointing) on the right.
 Under this slab is, according to tradition, where Jesus was buried.
 You kneel for a minute or so in front of the marble slab.
 You can touch it.
 Then the unenthusiastic priest tells you your time is up.
 I didn’t take any pictures inside, but National Geographic ran a photo essay last fall on the Church of the Holy Sepulchre that included this picture of the inside:

-Being inside the Church of the Holy Sepulchre was, for me, a cultural experience more than a spiritual experience.
+I know that many people have had meaningful spiritual experiences inside the Church of the Holy Sepulchre, and maybe at another time it would have been the same for me.
+But on this visit, being inside the church was more disorienting than anything.
+Maybe it is because I went in cold, not really knowing what to expect.
 It began with the trinkets being rubbed on the Stone of Anointing, and continued throughout.
 I was constantly looking around to see what other people were doing, and wondering why they were doing what they were doing.

 It’s not that I don’t think the site has significance.
 The site of the crucifixion and burial don’t look anything like what they would have looked like in the first century, but I have no reason to doubt that these are really the places where Jesus died and was buried.
 Because longstanding tradition has placed it here, I do think this is likely where it all happened.